psusecurity/psusecurity.github.io/README.md

 We are expecting the following detailed information:

  1. What's the ELF header of Core dump?
  2. What's the File association of the crash?
+Please refer to [Reference 6](http://www.gabriel.urdhr.fr/2015/05/29/core-file/) for the definition of File association.
  3. What's the start and end virtual address for `libc-2.19.so`?

 ### Challenge 9 : Locate Vulnerability from Software Crash